seraogianluca/IR2/Marketing/MaketingPlanFinale.md

 - Benefits: look for a reliable product that avoid to take from them precious time to spend with the family or their hobbies and career, substitute the maid.
 - Usage: daily frequency.

-Our customer is an innovative person, well-off, interested in the beauty of the things and in the continuos research of innovation and modernity, looking at the future, never stopping, always on movement, dinamic, focused in his goals.
+One of our product strenghts is the design, is an object that anybody interested in beauty and appearance want to show, is not to hide.
+We focus our promoting strategy also thinking about the idea of the person you want to be having this kind of product: an innovative person, well being, interested in the beauty of the things and in the continuos research of innovation and modernity, looking at the future, never stopping, always on movement, dinamic, focused in his goals.
 This product is perfect for any family with medium-high income.
 For up-to-date single workers focused in their career and technology entusiastics.